srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 For trying out inference with your own set of images, you can use the weights from the trained model located at ().

 ## Future Work
+This project exposed us to the inner working of how world class CNNs are actually implemented especially using Deep Learning frameworks for GPU enabled machines like Caffe.
-In the future we would like to rewrite the interface between FPN and non-ResNet backbones so that it is much easier to plug in these backbones without giving up FPN functionality.
+If time permitting, in the future we would like to rewrite the interface between FPN and non-ResNet backbones so that it is much easier to plug in these backbones without giving up FPN functionality.
 This would enable us to do a fair comaprison with the results published by the FAIR team.

+## Primary Areas of contribution
+Srikanth Kilaru - Adding Inception backbone to Detectron

 ## Setup and Installation Instructions